 - Disney’s Art of Animation Resort

-- Disney’s Caribbean Beach Resort (Martinique buildings are the closest to common area)
+- Disney’s Caribbean Beach Resort (Martinique buildings are the closest to the common area)

 - Disney’s Coronado Springs Resort (except for Grand Destino Tower)